Trees and the front of Kellogg College

 Library and IT services

-The college library is one of the newest libraries at Oxford, and is undergoing change – the collection is continually being expanded and it is also being catalogued, with books added almost daily to the University’s integrated library catalogue (SOLO) to facilitate finding items.
+The college library is one of the newest libraries at Oxford, with a collection that is continually being expanded and catalogued.

-The collection covers a broad range of subjects with particular strengths in historical architecture, archaeology, landscape and garden history, interior design and finishing, good coverage of local and medieval history, and of aspects of English and French literature.
+The collection covers a broad range of subjects and has particular strengths in historical architecture, archaeology, landscape and garden history, interior design and finishing, good coverage of local and medieval history, and of aspects of English and French literature.

 Members of Kellogg College have 24-hour access to the collection, which is reference only.